alanphys/LinaQA/readme.txt

 * NumPy
 If you install pylinac it will automatically install pydicom and numpy.

+LinaQA can read compressed images and save them uncompressed, but to do this it needs the additional libraries below which must be installed independently:
+* pylibjpeg
+* pylibjpeg-libjpeg
+* GDCM (optional depending on type of compression)

 5) Installation
 This assumes mini/anaconda or other python interpreter is installed